 their career goals.
 Our graduates have gone on to a wide range of careers, including work at national broadcast networks,

-By enrolling in the Broadcast Journalism School at the New York Film Academy, students learn the many different skills required to find employment after graduation.
-Below are some of the positions our alumni have served in along with a selection of networks they have worked for.
+By enrolling in the Broadcast Journalism School at the New York Film Academy, students learn the professional-level skills

 For students who wish to learn more about the Broadcast Journalism School at the New York Film Academy, please call